 Canadian Bureau for International Education - Scholarships for Canadian citizens and residents who wish to study abroad.

-Canadian Centennial Scholarship Fund - Awards of £3,000 to £5,000 for Canadian citizens for academic and artistic study in the UK.
+Canadian Centennial Scholarship Fund - Awards of £5,000 for Canadian currently enrolled in postgraduate programmes in the UK of at least two years duration.

-CONACyT - Scholarships for Mexican students wishing to study abroad.
+CONACyT - Scholarships for Mexican students wishing to undertake graduate study abroad.

 Fulbright Awards - Offered to US graduate students across a number of disciplines.